-There’s a lot you can do with a blank sheet of paper.
-You can draw a picture on it, write a story… or if you want to stir up trouble, you can send it flying through the air.
-Folding paper to make a paper airplane is a great trick.
+There’s a lot you can do with a sheet of paper.
+You can draw a picture, write a story… or send it flying through the air, as a paper airplane.
 The two most common shapes are the “ballistic dart” and the “glider.”
-The dart will travel very fast, but is more wobbly.
-The glider flies a little more slowly, but smoothly.
-So how far can a paper airplane fly?
-The world record is more than 226 feet, thrown by a former college football quarterback.
-Of course, you might want to make those stunt planes that loop-de-loop in the air or fly back to you like a boomerang.
-The good news about that last one is that then you get to throw it again.
+The dart flies very fast, but is more wobbly, while the glider flies more slowly but smoothly.
+The world record flight was more than 226 feet!
+Of course, you might want to make those stunt planes that fly back to you…then you get to throw them again.

 Wee ones: How many edges (sides) does a regular sheet of paper have?

 Little kids: If you fold a rectangle piece of paper once through the middle, what shapes can you make?
 Try it!
 Bonus: If your boomerang-style paper airplane flies 6 seconds away from you, takes 2 seconds to turn around, and flies back for 6 seconds, how long does it fly?

 Big kids: The longest a paper airplane has flown is about 28 seconds.
 If yours has flown 19 seconds so far, how much longer does it have to fly to match the record?
 Bonus: If that record-breaking plane had flown 8 feet each second, how far would it have flown?
 (Hint if needed: Multiplying by 8 is the same as 2 x 2 x 2, so you can just keep doubling!)